 Cut the stem about 2 1/2 feet (30 inches) below the flower.
 Immediately place the cut end in the bucket of water and ensure it stays in the shade until brought inside.
 Once there, you can measure the vase and determine how many additional inches to cut off the sunflower stem.
 Make the cut underwater in the bucket.

 You can also cut off all but the topmost leaves.
 This ensures all of the flower's resources are focused on keeping the flower open and bright for as long as possible.
+Also, any leaves left on the stem that are below the waterline will rot and cause an unpleasant smell.
+The bacteria from rotting leaves can also seal the cut ends of the stems, inhibiting water flow and reducing vase life.
 If you notice any of the remaining leaves beginning to wilt over the coming days, immediately remove them.

 Caring for a Cut Sunflower

-Mix your own flower food by adding 2 tablespoons of lemon juice and 1 tablespoon of sugar to every 4 cups (1 quart) of water in the vase.
+Mix your own flower food by adding 2 tablespoons of fresh lemon or lime juice and 1 tablespoon of sugar to every 4 cups (1 quart) of water in the vase.
 The sugar will dissolve better if the water is warm, but it should be brought back to room temperature before the flowers are added.
-Add 1/2 teaspoon of bleach to delay mold and bacteria growth.
+Add 1/2 tablespoon of bleach to delay mold and bacteria growth.